Hans Jonatan: Biographies

 A biography of Jonatan by Gísli Pálsson was published in Icelandic in 2014.
 An English edition titled The Man Who Stole Himself: The Slave Odyssey of Hans Jonathan was published in 2016.
 A documentary based on the book was premiered in 2017, where he is depicted by George Leite and Yiori Moorhead.

+Legacy

+In 2023, Danish community theatre company Hammermøllens Teatergruppe performed the musical En fri mand (English: A Free Man) about the life of Hans Jonatan.
+The musical was written by Rasmus Mark Pedersen and Ulrik Trolle Schwartz, and Hans Jonatan was portrayed by Haile Grangaard Bach.